mercadopago/devsite-docs/guides/integration-api/create-payment-intent.en.md

 ## Create the payment intent

+A payment intent is a call that contains all the details of the transaction to be made, and it must be created in order to start a payment.
+It is an attempt that, if successful, will return a payment `id`  and its status.

 You can create a payment intent and assign it to your Point device in the following way:

 ----[mla]----